 Here I am, working for this great online print company, and I don’t have anything cute/professional-looking that contains my personal information.
 I changed that the next day.
 That’s when I thought about mommy cards, a creative way to use business cards.

 “Mommy Cards”(Mommy business cards, Mommy calling cards or trading cards) have been around for years; this isn’t a new concept by any means, but I can tell you that since I’ve had my own, I have gotten so much use out of them!
-I’ve set up play dates with school friends, handed out to other moms we meet at the park, given to acquaintances at church, given to other parents on their sports teams… the list really goes on and on.
-I truly feel that our social interaction with other parents and children has grown, due to the fact that I now have something to hand out.
+I’ve set up play dates with school friends, handed out to other moms we meet at the park, given to acquaintances at church, given to other parents on their sports teams… the list goes on and on.
+I genuinely feel that our social interaction with other parents and children has grown because I now have something to hand out.
 And, it’s been a great conversation starter!

 Content for Your “Mommy Card?”